turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-13-tests.md

 - [x] US13-PFL-3: It should display errors where the user service rejects
 - [x] US13-PFL-4: It should remove errors from the display once an update has been made to the form
 - [x] US13-PFL-5: It should display a success message if the user service resolves
+- [x] US13-PFL-6: It should not display a success message if the user clicks close